An It\^o Formula for rough partial differential equations and some applications: Introduction

 The problem of writing a chain rule for \eqref{rough_paths_eq} arises in a very natural way when studying the well-posedness of \eqref{typical}, as illustrated by the previous paragraph and the search for an energy estimate (this corresponds to the choice $F(z)=z^2$ in \eqref{abstract_chain_rule}).
 The justification of the chain rule is also useful to establish comparison principles, where the corresponding choice of function would be for instance $F(z)=z^{\pm},$ or a suitable regularized version thereof.
 Under the assumption \eqref{rho_zero}, we will prove that a chain rule like \eqref{abstract_chain_rule} holds for any $F\in C^2(\R,\R)$ with $F(0)=F'(0)=0$ and $|F''|_{L^{\infty}}<\infty.$ Concretely, we will see that

-understood in the sense of \eqref{rough_paths_eq}, with $\B\sim\X=(X,\LL)$ (see Theorem \ref{thm:ito_transport} for a precise statement).
+(see Theorem \ref{thm:ito_transport} for a precise statement).
 The formula \eqref{ito_intro} will be applied in particular to obtain a weak maximum principle for an appropriate subclass of problems of the form \eqref{rough_paths_eq}, as will be stated in Theorem \ref{thm:max_principle}.
 We insist on the fact that, because of the lack of space-regularity of solutions, \eqref{ito_intro} is not a trivial statement.
 In particular, the solution $u$ fails in general to satisfy the hypotheses of \cite[Proposition 7.6]{friz2014course}, see Remark \ref{rem:not_trivial}.
 Note that in some sense, \eqref{ito_intro} can be seen as a parabolic analogue to the renormalization property for transport equations in Sobolev spaces \cite{diperna1989ordinary,ambrosio2004transport,de2007ordinary}.
 Roughly speaking, renormalized solutions could be defined as elements $u$ of the controlled path space so that \eqref{ito_intro} holds for any $F$ as above; hence \eqref{ito_intro} shows that solutions of finite energy are renormalized.
 On the other hand, if $u$ is renormalized, taking $F=(\cdot )^2$ will show that $u$ is itself an $L^2$-solution, and hence \eqref{ito_intro} can be understood as the statement that the two notions are equivalent.

 Regarding applications, the chain rule for the $L^p$-norm of solutions $u\colon[0,T]\to L^p$ (that is \eqref{ito_intro} with $F(z)=|z|^p$) is of particular interest for SPDE purposes.
-In the stochastic setting, this echoes the works of Krylov \cite{krylov2011ito,krylov2013relatively} for stochastic equations in $L^p$ spaces, where in particular an It\^o Formula is shown for the $L^p$-norm.
-In this paper, we will investigate the corresponding rough path formula, that is for every $L^p$-solution $u$ of \eqref{rough_paths_eq}, $p\geq 2$, and under some mild assumptions on $f$ and $u_0$, we will see that
+In the stochastic setting, this echoes the works of Krylov and Kim for stochastic equations in $L^p$ spaces \cite{kim2014theory,krylov2011ito,krylov2013relatively}, where the corresponding It\^o Formula is an essential tool.
+In this paper, we will investigate the analogue for rough paths, that is for every $L^p$-solution $u$ of \eqref{rough_paths_eq}, and under some mild assumptions on $f$ and $u_0$, we will see that